ImagicalMine/ImagicalMine/README.md

 Please do not use the issue tracker as a chat room.
 If you want to chat and ask questions, contact @ImagicalTeam on Twitter or join our Gitter Chat.

 ## Can I test ImagicalMine before I download and use it?
 Sure, why not?
-Simply join one of the two servers below to see what ImagicalMine can do!
+Simply join one of the servers below to see what ImagicalMine can do!
 You'll be amazed!<br>
 **RumBenCraft**<br>
 IP: **play.rumbencraft.net**
 Port: **19132**